2020 Munster Senior Hurling Championship final

 The 2020 Munster Senior Hurling Championship Final was a hurling match that was played on 1 November at Semple Stadium in Thurles.
 It was contested by defending champions Limerick and Waterford.

-Limerick captained by Declan Hannon retained the title after a 0-25 to 0-21 win.
+Limerick, captained by Declan Hannon, retained the title after a 0-25 to 0-21 win.

-The same two teams went on to contest the 2020 All-Ireland Final on 13 December with Limerick again winning by 0-30 to 0-19.
+The same two teams went on to contest the 2020 All-Ireland SHC final on 13 December, with Limerick again winning by 0-30 to 0-19.